Ikeshala/ikeshala-s-portfolio/README.md

 # Ikeshala Peiris - UX/UI Designer Portfolio

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
-This portfolio showcases UX/UI design work with a beautiful glass morphism design, smooth animations, and an admin interface for content management.
+This portfolio showcases UX/UI design work with a beautiful glass morphism design and smooth animations.

 ## ✨ Features

 - 🎨 **Modern Design**: Glass morphism effects with gradient colors and smooth animations
 - 📱 **Fully Responsive**: Mobile-first design that works seamlessly on all devices
 - ⚡ **Fast Performance**: Built with Vite for optimal loading speeds
-- 🔐 **Admin Interface**: Secure admin dashboard for managing projects and content

 - 📂 **Project Showcase**: Detailed project pages with design process, challenges, and results
 - 🎯 **Interactive Elements**: Smooth transitions, hover effects, and engaging user interactions
 - 🔍 **Project Filtering**: Filter projects by category and tags